apollographql/router/NEXT_CHANGELOG.md

 The `IntoSchema` enum has been removed.
 The `schema` method of the builder is now optional and takes a `&str`.
 If not provided, the canned testing schema is used by default.

+Additionally, `PluginTestHarness` internally creates a Tower `Service` that is closer to a “full” Router than before:
+Apollo plugins that are enabled by default (such as CSRF protection) will be enabled in the test harness, and all enabled plugins will have their `Plugin::activate` method called during harness creation.

 Changes to tests for an example plugin: